marxin/texi2rst-generated/sphinx/cpp/invocation.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: invocation, command line

 .. _invocation:

-.. index:: invocation

-.. index:: command line

 Invocation
 ----------